sipcapture/heplify/README.md

 **heplify** is captagent's little brother, optimized for speed and simplicity.
 It's a single binary which you can run on Linux, macOS and Windows to capture IPv4 or IPv6 packets and send them to Homer.
-Heplify can send SIP, correlated RTCP, RTCPXR, DNS and Logs into homer.
+Heplify can send SIP, correlated RTCP, DNS and Logs into homer.
 It handles fragmented and duplicate packets out of the box.

 ## Platform Support